OpenFAST/openfast/docs/source/user/subdyn/theory.rst

 turbine masses were analyzed under extreme loads using nonlinear and linear models.
 The results revealed that the nonlinear behavior was mainly caused by the mono-tower response and had little effect on the multimember support structures.
-Therefore, an LFEB model for the substructure is considered appropriate for wind turbine substructures.
+Therefore, an LFEM model for the substructure is considered appropriate for wind turbine substructures.
-The LFEB can accommodate different element types, including Euler-Bernoulli and Timoshenko beam elements of either constant or longitudinally tapered cross sections (Timoshenko beam elements account for shear deformation and are better suited to represent low aspect
+The LFEM can accommodate different element types, including Euler-Bernoulli and Timoshenko beam elements of either constant or longitudinally tapered cross sections (Timoshenko beam elements account for shear deformation and are better suited to represent low aspect